 Generally, it takes between 80 and 120 days for a sunflower plant to grow and develop seeds.
 But, this will depend on the variety of sunflower and the conditions, as each type will grow at a different rate.

 Here's how to prune lilacs to get the best blooms.

-If you have favorite plants that are wilting, check out our top tips on how to save a dying plant.
+If you have favorite plants that are wilting, check out our top tips on how to save a dying plant and our tips on how to protect plants from sunburn.
 Also, be sure to check these 5 plants that can help you sleep better, while you learn how to clean every room of your home for spring-cleaning tips.

 If you're having trouble with weeds, check out how to get rid of dandelions for tips on what to do.

 If you're looking to upgrade your lawn, here's how to lay sod to do that.